jamesprior/mastodon_docker_swarm/README.md

 To generate a set of keys for vapid to enable web push run the `generate_vapid_keys.rb`

 Take a moment to review variables.tf and update any that don't fit your needs.
-While you're at it, take a look at mastodon_env.prodction.tpl and make sure the mastodon settings are to your taste.
+While you're at it, take a look at mastodon.env.tpl and make sure the mastodon settings are to your taste.

 Review backend.tf and update the terraform state.